dimitrovakulenko/Scripture/README.md

 ### Configure `appSettings.json`

-You can find 'appSettings.json'  file in %PROGRAMFILES% folder in case of using installer and in the bin folder of scripture project in case of local build.
+You can find 'appSettings.json'  file in `C:\Program Files\Scripture Plugin\` (%PROGRAMFILES%) folder in case of using installer and in the bin folder of scripture project in case of local build.
 To use SCRIPTURE, you need to configure the `appSettings.json` file.

 - **Azure OpenAI API Configuration**: